ibexa/documentation-user/docs/organizing_the_content.md

 You can divide your Content tree into Sections to better organize it.
 Sections let you decide which users will have access to which parts of the tree.
-To see which Section a Content item belongs to, look at its Details tabs.
+To see which Section a Content item belongs to, look at its **Details** tabs.

-You can set up Sections in the Admin Panel in the **Sections** tab.
+You can set up Sections in the **Admin Panel**, in the **Sections** tab.
 A few Sections are provided with each installation, and you can add new ones.

 ![List of Sections](img/sections.png "List of Sections")

-In the Sections tab you can assign Sections to content or delete them.
+In the **Sections** tab, you can assign Sections to content or delete them.
-You can only delete Sections that don't contain any content.
+You can only delete Sections that do not contain any content.

 Each Content item must belong to a Section.
-By default new content is placed in the same Section as its parent.
+By default, new content is placed in the same Section as its parent.
 If you want to remove a Content item from a Section, you just need to assign it to a different one.

 Access to Sections can be restricted by [setting up proper permissions](organizing_the_site.md#permissions).

 ## Links

-In your site you can link to external websites by placing links inside rich text, or by using a URL Field.
+In your site you can link to external websites by placing links inside rich text, or by using the URL Field.
 You can manage the links using the Link manager available under Content.

 ![Link manager](img/link_manager.png)